FelixNierman/Manual-HUB-lichten/README.md

 ![image](https://github.com/user-attachments/assets/5f3dcbbd-d20b-4131-bee8-039aa7f9cc7a)

 <p>Step 3.
-Take the code relating to the sunset and lights out of the loop and put them in a void of their own like below.</p>
+Take the code relating to the sunset and lights out of the loop and put them in a void of their own.
+Give this new void the name DayNight.</p>

 <p>Before:</p>